programminghoch10/Lygisk/README.md

 ## Lygisk vs Magisk

-Lygisk has only an advantage that if you have an A-only device that is encrypted and the recovery cannot (automatically) decrypt `/data`, then reinstalling Lygisk during OTA is automatic.
+Lygisk has been developed for one specific case:
+* `A-only` device
+* `/data` is encrypted
+* the recovery cannot decrypt `/data`
+* the recovery is `addon.d` capable
+This is the case for every LineageOS device running the LineageOS recovery.

 If you patch `boot.img` or you have `/data` not encrypted, use Magisk.
 If you have an `addon.d`-compatible ROM (such as LineageOS) with encrypted `/data`, use Lygisk.